2015 AFL Grand Final: Pre-match entertainment

-Similar to previous grand finals, the 2015 AFL Grand Final provided both pre-match and post-match entertainment.
-On 7 September 2015, it was announced that English singer Ellie Goulding, Canadian musician Bryan Adams and American musician Chris Isaak would be performing on the day.
-On 17 September 2015, the league announced that Australian singer Kate Ceberano would perform the national anthem, while musician Mike Brady would perform his famous football song, "Up There Cazaly".
+Similar to previous grand finals, the grand final provided both pre-match and post-match entertainment, with English singer Ellie Goulding, Canadian musician Bryan Adams and American musician Chris Isaak performing on the day.
+Australian singer Kate Ceberano performed the national anthem, and musician Mike Brady performed his famous football song, "Up There Cazaly" as he had done at several grand finals before and since.

-For the first time, the day before the Grand Final was declared a public holiday in Victoria by the incoming Daniel Andrews government, as promised during the campaigning for the 2014 Victorian state election.
-As this would reduce the number of workers in the Melbourne City Centre, the traditional route for the Grand Final Parade was changed to leave from the Old Treasury Building and finish at Yarra Park, adjacent to the Melbourne Cricket Ground.
+For the first time, the day before the grand final was declared a public holiday in Victoria by the incoming Daniel Andrews government, as promised during the campaigning for the 2014 Victorian state election.
+As this reduced the number of workers in the Melbourne City Centre, the traditional route for the Grand Final Parade was changed to leave from the Old Treasury Building and finish at Yarra Park, adjacent to the Melbourne Cricket Ground.
 A record crowd of 150,000 people turned up to watch the parade.

 Match summary

-The game was played on a very hot day, with the temperature reaching 31.3 degrees Celsius at 3:28 pm.
-This broke the previous record high for a Grand Final of 30.7 degrees Celsius recorded at the 1987 VFL Grand Final.
-Prior to the game it was widely thought that the conditions would favour West Coast after Hawthorn had played a tough finals campaign of three successive finals, including travelling to Perth twice, without having a week off.
+The game was played on a very hot day, with the temperature reaching 31.3°C at 3:28 pm.
+This broke the previous record high for a grand final of 30.7°C in 1987.
+It was thought that the conditions would favour West Coast, after Hawthorn had played a tough finals campaign of three successive finals, including travelling to Perth twice, without having a week off.
 The Eagles, being based in Perth, were also generally more used to playing in warmer conditions than Hawthorn.

 First quarter

-Luke Shuey kicked the first goal two minutes into the game from a free kick awarded against Jordan Lewis.
-Hawthorn's Cyril Rioli responded only 90 seconds later and the Hawks kicked the next four goals of the quarter, with Ben McEvoy, Rioli, Grant Birchall and Bradley Hill each kicking majors.
+Luke Shuey kicked the first goal two minutes into the game for West Coast from a free kick awarded against Jordan Lewis.
+Hawthorn's Cyril Rioli responded only 90 seconds later and the Hawks kicked the next four goals of the quarter, with Ben McEvoy, Rioli, Grant Birchall and Bradley Hill each kicking goals.
 Meanwhile, the Eagles wasted opportunities, with Shuey ignoring a handball to an open Jamie Cripps in front of goal in preference to a dribbled kick that missed.
 West Coast's Jack Darling also missed a goal at the thirteen-minute mark.
-At the first change the Hawks led by 19 points.
+At quarter time, Hawthorn 5.0 (30) led West Coast 1.5 (11) by 19 points, despite having fewer scoring shots.